Utsav-56/crun/Readme.md

 ## Changelog

+### Version 1.3.0
+- Fixed minor bugs and improved stability
+- Enhanced logging for better debugging
+- Improved cross-platform compatibility
+- "-std" flag is removed and "-ntw" is added
+- "-ntw" will start the program in new terminal window
+- By default the current terminal session will be used

 ### Version 1.2.0
 - Added support for running in external terminal windows (Windows only)
 - Improved error messages and logging
 - "--no-new-terminal" or "-std" flag disables new terminal for output and uses current terminal

 ### Version 1.0.0